Alhajras/webscraper/README.md

     ```
     docker compose up -d
     ```
-- If you want to only run the pbs cluster run:
+- If you want to run only the pbs cluster run:
     ```
-    docker compose up -d pbs-head-node pbs-sim-node
+    docker compose up -d pbs-head-node pbs-crawl-node
     ```
-- To register the simulation node in the head node, first you have to invlike the head container and run the following:
+- To register the crawler node in the head node, first, you have to invoke the head container and run the following:
     ```
     . /etc/profile.d/pbs.sh
-    qmgr -c "create node pbs-sim-node"
+    qmgr -c "create node pbs-crawl-node"
     ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>